Maggie, our featured feline - read more at the foot of the page, and also access the photo without the puzzle effect

 James, the Council cat

-Councillors of the North Shropshire District Council who meet in the small town of Wem, in the West Midlands county of Shropshire in England, in August 2006 reported that they had had an unusual visitor sitting in on one of their meetings: a tabby-and-white cat.
-Apparently he frequently visited the council offices, especially liking the Customer Contact Centre, which is generally busy during daytime; but he had also attended a meeting.
+Councillors of the North Shropshire District Council who meet in the small town of Wem, in the West Midlands county of Shropshire in England, reported in August 2006 that they'd had an unusual visitor sitting in on one of their meetings: a tabby-and-white cat.
+Apparently he frequently visited the council offices, especially liking the Customer Contact Centre, which is generally busy during daytime; but he'd also attended a meeting.
 Revolving doors, or doors with sensors, seemed to cause him no problems.
 'He is very docile and is no trouble,' said one of the councillors.
 'He came into one of the council meetings to see how we were getting through the agenda, and sat on the back row with the councillors.
 As a resident of North Shropshire, he probably thought he should see what we were up to.'

 Staff were concerned that the cat, who seemed well fed, might have an owner who thought he'd gone missing, so he was pictured in the local paper.
 Wem resident Alison Evans made herself known as his owner, and said his name is James.
 She knew he wandered — he was a regular visitor to the local primary school, St Peter's, and also to the car dealership of Wem Motors — but she hadn't known he was making friends with the councillors too!

-James with owner Alison Evans
+James the council cat with owner Alison Evans, Wem, Shropshire

-During October James needed expensive surgery following some incident in which he was injured; it isn't known whether someone kicked him or he was hit by a car, but his stomach was displaced into his diaphragm — quite a serious problem.
+During October 2006 James needed expensive surgery following some incident in which he was injured; it isn't known whether someone kicked him or he was hit by a car, but his stomach was displaced into his diaphragm — quite a serious problem.
 The Council members were so upset to learn of his injury that the chairman of the council and the town mayor decided to donate towards his vet's bill, and to ask fellow councillors to do the same.
-A number responded, with the result that the bill of £490 (over 900 US dollars) was paid.
+A number responded, with the result that the bill of £490 (over 900 US dollars at the time) was paid.
 Owner Alison, who has three other cats, said she was extremely grateful.
 'At the moment he's recovering in his own little bedroom, away from the other cats,' she said, 'and is lively and purring.
 It's quite nice, as usually I don't get to see much of him!'

 If you would like to comment please contact me,